In this learning unit, you will:

 - Choosing appropriate consistency levels to meet your application requirements

-Tunable Consistency and Consistency Levels
+Tunable Consistency in Apache Cassandra™ and Consistency Levels

 Each keyspace in Cassandra has a data replication strategy, which prescribes how data should be replicated.
 There usually exist multiple copies of the same data stored on different nodes in a cluster.
 However, in the real world, nodes fail, go down, get replaced, go back up, become less responsive, and so forth.
 While some replicas may become unavailable, other replicas may just be temporarily out-of-sync.
 Given such conditions, will your application still be able to access data?
 Can it tolerate the risk of reading inconsistent or stale data?